lacounty-isab/workshops/git/readme.md

 #### Commit Comments

 Each commit should have a comment describing the commit.
-It may be brief and benign, like "Initial commit."
+It may be as brief as "Initial commit."
 Or it might go on for several paragraphs.
 The following conventions apply to Git comments.

 1. The first line should be a brief summary with fewer than 50 characters and end with a period.
 That's because many reporting tools summarize Git commit comments using the first line only.
-These reports look nicer if the summary is shorter.
+These reports look nicer if the summary is short.
 2. If there are more details to provide, start the details on the third line.
 The second line should be blank.
 3. Comment lines starting with line 3 have no convention for length.